Greenland (film): Critical response

 Writing for the Chicago Sun-Times, Richard Roeper gave the film three out of four stars, saying, "Unlike the typical, effects-laden, comet-threatens-the-planet B-movie, Greenland is more in the vein of Steven Spielberg's War of the Worlds, with the scenes of chaos and destruction serving as the backdrop for the story of one family's desperate quest for survival — even when circumstances have ripped them apart."
 Writing for IndieWire, David Ehrlich gave the film a grade of B and said, "By eschewing spectacle and focusing on the human scale of a crisis, Greenland becomes the rare disaster movie that feels realistic."

-Katie Walsh of the Los Angeles Times wrote that "[the film is not just plausible but recognizable.
+Katie Walsh of the Los Angeles Times wrote that "[the film is] not just plausible but recognizable.
 There's very little otherworldly about this cinematic apocalypse.
 These are the people, places and, yes, behaviors we know all too well".

 Jordan Mintzer of The Hollywood Reporter said "The gritty verisimilitude that the star and director Ric Roman Waugh bring to the table goes a long way in making this B-level blockbuster a timely and guilty pleasure".
-Chris Hewitt of the Star Tribune called it a "capably done [film]".
+Chris Hewitt of the Star Tribune called it "capably done".

 According to Matthew Monagle of The Austin Chronicle, "Greenland might be a B-movie at heart, but in keeping at least one toe on the ground at all times, the filmmakers craft something that punches well above its weight class".

-The criticism of the film, just like its praise, was abundant as well.
-Ignatiy Vishnevetsky of The A.V.
+Among the negative reviews, Ignatiy Vishnevetsky of The A.V.
 Club compared Greenland to Roland Emmerich's films, while Owen Gleiberman of Variety wrote "A thriller isn't supposed to be a cakewalk; if it were, it wouldn't thrill".

 Sequel

 In June 2021, it was announced a sequel titled Greenland: Migration was in development, and will reportedly center on the Garritys' journey across a frozen European wasteland to find a new home.
 The following month, STX acquired the worldwide distribution rights for the film at 2021 Cannes Film Festival for $75 million, and agreed to give the sequel a $65 million budget.
+In April 2024, it was announced that filming was scheduled to start in the UK the same month.